Rullbeng/rg_master/_posts/2019-08-24-Guide-Website-Building.markdown

 Writing and creating the content for a website is a step that can occur anywhere along the process but is usually implemented after wire framing and right before the final designs and development are done.

 You’re usually required to provide the information that is going to be displayed on the website but can hire outside sources to help.
-If nothing else you can create the content for your website, after all who knows your business and line of work better than you?
+If nothing else you can create the content for your website,after all who knows your business and line of work better than you?

+Posting new content in the form of blog post is a great way to stay connected with your customers and to gain some new one.
+Blog post can make you look well informaed and can be very resourceful for anyone interested.

 ## Step 5 Final Design